almugabo/maths_Secondary/MYP4/Unit_01/exercize_04_rounding.md

 - **Perform a Calculation:**
   Perform the following calculation: $12.34 \times 5.678$.
 What is the answer with the correct number of significant figures?
 Explain your reasoning.

-- **Why Consider Significant Figures?**
-  Why is it important to consider significant figures when performing calculations in science and engineering?

 ---

 ## 7. Newspaper Headlines